-The loblolly pine should be in full sun for four to six hours of direct sunlight each day.
-The tree can still grow in partial shade, but full sun is ideal.
+The loblolly pine should be in full sun for four to six hours each day.
+The tree can still grow in partial shade, but direct sunshine is ideal.

 The loblolly pine grows best in well-drained, acidic, loamy, moist, sandy, and clay soil.
 Because of this, they are often found in the Southern United States.